 The good news is you can appeal the finding.
-But you only get one chance, and you have just 90 days to do it, so you need to get your ducks in a row.
-Here are the three steps to follow to prepare your HR team to act fast.
+But you only get one chance, and you have just 90 days to do it, so you need to get organized.

 When you only have 90 days to appeal a subsidy notice, you don’t want your HR team spending half of that limited time figuring out what information they need, where to find it and what to do with it.
 So don’t wait until you start receiving these notices to create your process for response – do it now.
 You’ll need to provide proof that the employee either wasn’t eligible for ACA coverage or was in fact offered a qualifying plan.
 The Health Insurance Marketplace has published the appeal form that you’ll need to use along with the ACA coverage proof documentation.
 Because exchange subsidy notices and appeals are paper-based, your process needs to include the time it takes to make paper copies of any relevant documentation and physically mail copies, using a trackable method such as Certified Mail.